Test your knowledge of Sonobeat and the Austin music scene in the '60s and '70s

-Four: The first to be recorded but last to be pressed was by singer/songwriter Roy Headrick.
-The first and third pressed were of Herman Nelson's rich catalog of pop, rock, and folk songs.
-The second pressed was of singer/songwriter Bill Wilson's original songs.
+Four: The first and third were of Herman Nelson's rich catalog of pop, rock, and folk songs.
+The second was singer/songwriter Bill Wilson's collection of original songs.
 Bill Wilson also performed and sang Herman Nelson's second song demo album; Jim Chesnut, who also recorded a Sonobeat stereo single, performed and sang Herman's first song demo album.
+The fourth was Americana/folk singer/songwriter Roy Headrick's.
 All four song demo albums were intended only for distribution to major record company A&R departments in hopes of attracting covers by well-known artists and were pressed in monaural.
 A fifth demo album, featuring Herman Nelson's songs, was issued only on audio cassette tape.

 What was the longest span between releases of Sonobeat 45 RPM singles?
 (Hint: it was years, not months.)